Unity Catalog best practices

 External tables support Delta Lake and many other data formats, including Parquet, JSON, and CSV.
 Both managed and external volumes can be used to access and store files of arbitrary formats: data can be structured, semi-structured, or unstructured.

-For more information about creating tables and volumes, see Create tables in Unity Catalog and Create and work with volumes.
+For more information about creating tables and volumes, see What are tables and views? and What are Unity Catalog volumes?.

 Manage external locations, external tables, and external volumes